 Certain states have also adopted comparable privacy and security laws and regulations, some of which may be more stringent than HIPAA.
 Such laws and regulations will be subject to interpretation by various courts and other governmental authorities, thus creating potentially complex compliance issues for us and our future customers and strategic partners.
-In addition, California enacted the California Consumer Privacy Act ("CCPA"), on June 28, 2018, which went into effect on January 1, 2020.
-The CCPA creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal data.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-The CCPA may increase our compliance costs and potential liability, and many similar laws have been proposed at the federal level and proposed or enacted in other states.
+In addition, on June 28, 2018, California enacted the California Consumer Privacy Act ("CCPA"), which went into effect on January 1, 2020 and was amended by the California Privacy Rights Act of 2020 ("CPRA"), which went into effect on January 1, 2023.
+The CPRA creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal data.
+The CPRA provides for civil penalties for violations, as well as a private right of action for data breaches that could increase data breach litigation.
+The CPRA may increase our compliance costs and potential liability, and many similar laws have been proposed at the federal level and proposed or enacted in other states.
 Any liability from failure to comply with the requirements of these laws could adversely affect our financial condition.